Top 4 RBC Global Markets Interview QuestionsLast Updated:

 RBC's Global Markets Program offers one of the best introductions to sales and trading that you'll find anywhere.
 However, it's also likely as competitive as any sales and trading program in the world given the limited number of students they take every year.

 There are two things you should keep in mind when interviewing:

 - The trading floor (obviously!) focuses on Canadian-specific securities primarily, so you need to make sure you know the terminology and where key securities or benchmarks are trading (TSX, 10-year CGB, USD/CAD, etc.)

 - Because I believe the Global Markets Program is still non-rotational, you should have a clear idea of what division you'd like to be in and what specific products you'd be interested in dealing with

-If you're looking for more resources to help in your prep for sales and trading interviews, be sure to check out the guides we've put together.
-We put them together due to the utter lack of information about how to succeed in S&T interviews and what you need to know about desks prior to beginning.
+If you're looking for more resources to help in your prep for sales and trading interviews, be sure to check out the sales and trading prep guides or the long list of sales and trading interview questions I put together.